paulrosen/abcjs/README.md

 I am going to try to release new beta versions regularly with a few improvements in each.

-The two changes that are coming soon that might affect your code are:
+These are the changes that are planned:
+* Improve the API for controlling the synth.
+That is, make the parameters less confusing.
+* Test and improve the sound of the soundfont.
+* Add all the typescript definitions.
-1) Break apart the paths in the SVG so that parts of the note can be targeted.
+* Break apart the paths in the SVG so that parts of the note can be targeted.
 (For instance, just the flag, or one note in a chord.)
-2) Be able to set the minimum spacing for notes when there are lots of notes on a line.

-There will also be a number of the open issues considered for each beta version.
+* Control the spacing of the elements on the line better: support equal size measures, and support allowing control of the spacing between notes.
+* Bug fixes.

 If you have a particular issue that is impeding your usage of this library, please mention it in the issue.